 Diane Duggan, PhD, BC-DMT is a NYS licensed psychologist, board certified dance/movement therapist and dance educator.
-She began teaching dance in 1972 and has worked as a dance therapist since 1973.
-She conducted a therapeutic dance program in a New York City Department of Education (NYCDOE) special education high school for adolescents with emotional and learning disabilities from May 1992 through August 2013.
-Her students performed in Lincoln Center, Central Park, South Street Seaport, St. Mark’s Church, NYU’s Frederick Lowe Theater, and the Apollo Theater.
+From 1973 to 2013 she created and taught therapeutic dance programs for students with multiple disabilities, autism, intellectual and learning disabilities, and emotional and behavioral disorders.
+Much of her work is based in choreography, and her students have performed at Lincoln Center, Central Park, South Street Seaport, St. Mark’s Church, NYU’s Frederick Lowe Theater, and the Apollo Theater.

-She served as Communications Chairperson on the Board of Directors of the American Dance Therapy Association from 1976 to 1980.
-She was the co-executive producer for the ADTA’s 1982 film Dance Therapy: The Power of Movement and was the Dance Therapy Program Chairperson for the 1985 Joint Creative Arts Therapy Conference.
+From 1976 through 1980 Dr. Duggan served as Communications Chairperson on the Board of Directors of the American Dance Therapy Association.
+She is the co-executive producer of the film Dance Therapy: The Power of Movement (1979-82).
+She was the Dance Therapy Program Chair for the Joint Creative Arts Therapy Conference 1984-85.

 Dr. Duggan has created and taught graduate courses in dance therapy at Adelphi University (2/78-2/86), CW Post College/Long Island University (1/84-8/87), Hunter College Dance Therapy program (9/84-5/92), and Hofstra University Art Therapy program (6/99-7/08).

 Dr. Duggan has taught in the Dance Education MA program at New York University since 1994.
 She has taught in the 92nd St. Y Dance Education Laboratory (DEL) and Dance Therapy programs since 2006, including at the National Dance Therapy Center at Les Grands Ballets Canadiens in Montreal.